 If an expense management platform can’t work with every policy and procedure in your business, then it’s time to look for another platform that will.
 And because your business changes over time, your platform should too.

 Even the most powerful software is useless without proper training on product functionality, that’s why finding a user-friendly platform is crucial.
 A recent survey of HR professionals found $13.5 million is lost every year for every 1000 employees due to ineffective training.

 People get certifications in software platforms like Final Cut, Photoshop, etc. Your expense management software shouldn’t be as complex.
 Webexpenses provides an easy to use system that makes training the last thing you need to worry about.
-It’s easy to integrate and teach to any user on both the desktop and mobile version.
+It’s easy to integrate and teach any user on both the desktop and mobile versions.